Scînteia Tineretului: Cristoiu's arrival

 Of this group, Nistorescu had been a deputy editor at two UTC-linked magazines, Viața Studențească and Amfiteatru.
 By his own account, he was "incapable of being a leader in that sort of formula that they had back then"; he preferred being a "simple reporter" at Scînteia Tineretului.
 Assisted by Ștefănescu and Iorgulescu, in October 1980 he began a campaign against the "literary reportage", compiling an anthology of "received ideas" and inept quotations from the previous decade, and declaring the genre as a whole to have been an instrument for lying.
 Nistorescu's own contributions were in immersion journalism: in September 1981, Eugen Barbu's rival newspaper, Săptămîna, praised him for his undercover piece about working on Bucharest's black market.
 He was later promoted to sectional manager, but his section was disestablished shortly after.

-Scholar Nicolae Bârna reviews SLASTs first-issue manifesto as "opportunistic [and] conformist", though only to the measure were it "blunted the vigilance of 'superior [party] cadres'"; the text paid lip service to "engaged art" as demanded by the authorities, but vented mild criticism of routine and conventionality.
+Scholar Nicolae Bârna reviews SLASTs first-issue manifesto as "opportunistic [and] conformist", though only to the measure where it "blunted the vigilance of 'superior [party] cadres'"; the text paid lip service to "engaged art" as demanded by the authorities, but vented mild criticism of routine and conventionality.
 More controversially, the SLAST provided support for the national-communists' conflict with the Writers' Union, with Cristoiu endorsing Nicolae Dragoș as that syndicate's president, against the majority of writers.
 From its first issues, the weekly fascicle had poetry and short prose by authors of various backgrounds—examples include Ciachir, Fruntelată, George Arion, Lucian Avramescu, Traian T. Coșovei, Carmen Firan, Carolina Ilinca, Ioan Lăcustă, Ion Bogdan Lefter, Mircea Nedelciu, Tudor Octavian, Sorin Preda, Liviu Ioan Stoiciu, Grete Tartler, Cristian Teodorescu, Doina Uricariu, and Corneliu Vadim Tudor.
 One early contribution was a memoir of life in mid-century Bucharest, offered by Mircea Cărtărescu.
 As noted by Bârna, it already developed themes that would later become mainstays of Cărtărescu's novels.
 SLAST popularized creators in other fields, including theater crafts (as a series of interviews with Cătălina Buzoianu, Mihai Mălaimare, Alexa Visarion, Matei Vișniec, and various others), as well as Romanian science fiction.